-Prosperous communities often build strong walls and train their men to protect their community from external attacks.
+Prosperous communities build strong walls and train their men to protect their community from external attacks.
 The security and prosperity of such communities are sustained by the people’s ability for industrial contribution and emotional attachment to the community.
-This is because people prefer staying where they can develop, manifest and market their potentials, and be valued as important members.
-But if many community members are dissatisfied with the community’s administration, they may prefer migrating to other places.
+This is because people prefer staying where they can develop, manifest and trade their potentials and products, and be valued as important members.
+But if many community members are dissatisfied with the community or its administration, they may prefer migrating to other places.
 Such internal dissatisfactions breed rebellion and sabotage, causing terrible rulers to use military for suppressing the people instead of protecting them.

 Why do societies need military protection?

 Progressive societies are arranged such that members can develop their potentials for creating and exchanging wealth from natural resources.
 To ensure peaceful collaboration in creating wealth and enjoying life, they develop methods for managing human relationship in the society.
 When a people have developed social methods for creating wealth and living happily, they feel the need to protect their wealth and way of life from external forces.
 Hence, contribution to the society is mainly divided into three: production, administration and protection.
 Thus, production forms the social foundation for progressive societies as it influences the social administration for prosperity and security.
 While everybody is encouraged to produce physical goods, intelligent people are chosen to administer the society with great ideas, and strong people protect the society.

 Though there are non-human attacks like flood and fire disasters, this article focuses on human attacks from outside a society.
 In a previous article on police reform, we discussed how Nigeria can reform the police to manage violence within the society.
 This article discusses defending attacks from outside.

 Why would people want to attack another country?

 - Greed: countries with rich human and mineral resources are prone to attacks.
 Greedy nations seek to destabilize such countries in order to exploit their human and material resources.